withastro/astro.build/src/pages/blog/astro-025.md

 }
 ```

-### Experimental: `astro add` command
+## New: `astro add` command

-Was 2 steps too many for you?
-Well, we have an all-new CLI command to wire up those integrations: `astro add` 🚀

-This helps you:
-1. Install all necessary dependencies and peer dependencies
-2. Update your `astro.config.*` file to apply this integration

-We've also added a handy wizard to select your favorite integrations and component frameworks.
-Check that stunning sample output below 👀
+To make integrations even easier to use, Astro v0.25 includes a new, *experimental* CLI command: `astro add` 🚀

 ![astro add wizard to 1. enable frameworks 2. select other integrations 3. update your config 4. install all dependencies](/assets/blog/astro-025/astro-add-demo.jpg)

-## Detailed production build logs

-Until now, our production builds gave 2 pieces of feedback:
+Running `astro add` will walk you through adding new integrations to your project.
+Once you've selected the integrations to add, Astro will automatically make the necessary changes to your config file and install any new dependencies into your project.

+## Improved Build CLI Output

+Until now, the `astro build` command refused to tell you more than 2 things:
-1. Your build started
+1. Your build has started.
-2. Your build finished
+2. Your build has finished.

-...with radio silence in between 😬

-There's countless details you might need for debugging, especially for larger-scale projects measured in build-minutes instead of build-seconds.
-Until now, you could enable the `DEBUG` flag for more granular updates.
-But we think all users could benefit from this information!

-Builds are now broken down into 3 major steps, with real-time updates along the way:

-1. **🏃‍♂️ Setup phase -** we'll scan your pages to understand their imports, and compile to SSR modules for rendering later on.
-2. **🔨 Client build phase -** this is Vite's time to shine.
-We display Vite's production build logs unmodified so you can watch your CSS and JS assets bundle in real time.
-3. **🗺 Route generation phase -** We'll display all routes generated for each of your input files, complete with unique icons for HTML files and data endpoints.
-This is especially helpful for debugging `getStaticPaths`!
+By testing Astro on larger-and-larger projects, we know first-hand that long blocks of silence are never very inspiring.
+Behind the scenes, there were countless details being reported about your build, but that were hidden away in debug logs.

+Starting in Astro v0.25.0, those details are now front-and center in your build output, giving you helpful information about how your build is progressing.

-Try running `astro build` in your project today 🚀
+Try running `astro build` in your project today to see the new, pretty output. 🚀

-## Syntax highlighter updates
+## Astro + Shiki Syntax Highligher

 We love to find sensible defaults that "just work" out-of-the-box.
-As part of this, we decided to make [Shiki](https://github.com/shikijs/shiki) our new default syntax highlighter.
-This comes pre-configured with the `github-dark` theme, providing zero-config highlighting in your code blocks without extraneous CSS classes, stylesheets, or client-side JS.
+In Astro v0.25.0, we have migrated to [Shiki](https://github.com/shikijs/shiki) as our new default syntax highlighter.
+Shiki is a super-powerful syntax highlighter that unlocks out-of-the-box support for popular VSCode themes and syntax highlighting in your frontend code blocks.

-Check our new [syntax highlighting docs](https://docs.astro.build/en/guides/markdown-content/#syntax-highlighting) for full details!
 If you prefer to keep Prism as your syntax highlighter, don't worry.
-You can [set the `syntaxHighlight` option to `'prism'`](/en/guides/markdown-content/#prism-configuration) in your project's markdown configuration.
+You can [set the `syntaxHighlight` option to `'prism'`](/en/guides/markdown-content/#prism-configuration) in your project configuration to keep the previous, v0.24.0 default behavior.

+Check our new [syntax highlighting docs](https://docs.astro.build/en/guides/markdown-content/#syntax-highlighting) for full details.

+---

+Thank you to every contributor and early preview tester who made this release possible.
+[Follow Astro on Twitter](https://twitter.com/astrodotbuild) for more updates and [join us on Discord](https://astro.build/chat) to get involved with everything Astro.